 Anyone who has access to an eGC1 (PI, contacts, or assigned read/write or read-only access) can view a subaward which has that eGC1 as the parent of any of the subaward’s funding actions.

-Permission types for these individuals are either their eGC1 owner role or the type of assigned access on the eGC1.
+Permission types for these individuals are either their eGC1 owner role or the type of Assigned Access on the eGC1.
+For Assigned Access permission, either “readwrite” or “readonly” displays.
 The reason column will list the number of the associated eGC1.
 The possible owner roles are:

 - Principal Investigator

 - Administrative Contact

 - Budget Preparer (if the eGC1 has a linked SAGE Budget)

 The following image show an example of the list.

 If your access to the subaward is through an eGC1, the subaward will not appear on your tasklist.
 However, you can search for it and then open it to view.